-Dental implants cost is made of two parts.
-There is the cost of the surgery - placing the implant fixtures in the jaw.
+The cost of a dental implant is usually quoted in two parts.
+There is the cost of the surgery–placing the implant fixtures in the jaw.
 Then there is a cost for the crown or false tooth that is placed on the implant.
-Quotes from dentists are ordinarily separated into these two parts because the procedures are often done by two different dentists.
+Quotes from dentists are ordinarily separated into these two parts because the procedures are done at separate times maybe months apart, and they may even be done by different dentists.

 And costs will vary widely in different parts of the country.
 Some states like Mississippi are low dental fee areas, and states like New York will have high fees.